 Amidst face-off with China, the importance of Rustom-2 in India’s arsenal

-New Delhi, Oct 10: The Defence Research and Development Organisation (DRDO) on Friday tested the Rustom-2 medium altitude long endurance indigenous prototype dean.
+New Delhi, Oct 10: The Defence Research and Development Organisation (DRDO) on Friday tested the Rustom-2 medium altitude long endurance indigenous prototype drone.

 It achieved 8 hours of flying at an altitude of 16,000 feet at Chitradurga in Karnataka.